-New EAP methods need to be registered by adding them into build (Makefile) and EAP method table in the beginning of eap.c.
+New EAP methods need to be registered by adding them into the build (Makefile) and the EAP method registration list in the eap_server_register_methods() function of eap_methods.c.
 Each EAP method should use a build-time configuration option, e.g., EAP_TLS, in order to make it possible to select which of the methods are included in the build.

 EAP methods must implement the interface defined in eap_i.h. struct eap_method defines the needed function pointers that each EAP method must provide.
 In addition, the EAP type and name are registered using this structure.
 This interface is based on section 4.4 of RFC 4137.

 It is recommended that the EAP methods would use generic helper functions, eap_msg_alloc() and eap_hdr_validate() when processing messages.
 This allows code sharing and can avoid missing some of the needed validation steps for received packets.
 In addition, these functions make it easier to change between expanded and legacy EAP header, if needed.